Wildlife & land conservation

 Wild Chinook salmon have returned to the upper Klamath River for the first time since 1912, with biologists confirming the fish about 230 miles inland from the Pacific.
 The sighting came just months after the last of four dams was removed in summer 2024, completing the largest dam removal project in U.S. history.
 Klamath tribal members, who fought for decades to free the river, describe the salmon’s return as the homecoming of relatives.
 Biologists hope steelhead, coho, Pacific lamprey, and bull trout will follow.
 For rivers everywhere still bound by aging dams, one fish swimming home is a reminder that ecosystems can begin healing the moment we let them.

-Greater one-horned rhino in grassland
+Greater one-horned rhino in grassland, for article on rhino poaching decline

 India’s state of Assam sees 86% drop in poaching and five-fold increase in rhinos since 2016